-That cats can spread both scarlet fever and diphtheria among humans has been a well-settled fact for some time, and now it is thought that chickens are often responsible for the pres ence of diphtheria.
-In North Wales, England, it has been observed that several outbreaks of that disease immediately followed an epidemic of "roup," which is a fatal chicken disease .- N. Y. Unobstructed.
-Mrs. Blank-My husband has the railroad has begun regular service beclearest head of any man I ever tween Munising and Ishpeming. tained 12 colors.
-The discovery has spoke of it only yesterday.
-He said mixed up in the fraudulent sale and caused considerable excitement, and there was absolutely nothing in it.
-MICHIGAN STATE NEWS Died Suddenly.
+That cats can spread both scarlet fever and diphtheria among humans has been a well-settled fact for some time, and now it is thought that chickens are often responsible for the presence of diphtheria.
+In North Wales, husband Mrs. Frank-Yes, my spoke of it only yesterday.
+He said mixed up in the fraudulent sple and caused considerable excitement, and there was absolutely nothing in it.